D-benlala/ran-ying/README.md

 # Welcome to Ying's Github.

 ## Who am I?
 I am a student from China.
+I'm 18 years old.
+Now I'm studying in preparatory department.
+In 2021 I will study Information Security at ITMO university as Bachelor.
+Nice to meet you in Github.

 ## Skill